 HOW TO MAKE VEGAN CHEESE SLICES

-The process is very easy, so stick with me.
-First let’s take a look at the main ingredients:
+The process is straightforward, so stick with me.
+First, let’s take a look at the main ingredients:

 - Coconut oil: It helps the slices firm up slightly once cold, melt once hot, and adds richness.